yvonnefroehlich/gmt-pygmt-plotting/README.md

 ## Citation

-If you make use of this material, please acknowledge the relating publications in which framework these scripts and notebooks were written:
+If you make use of this material, please acknowledge the relating publications in which framework these scripts were written:

 **Peer-reviewed journal articles**
 - [**_Fröhlich Y, Grund M, Ritter J R R (2024)_**](https://doi.org/10.1093/gji/ggae245).